msp-strath/cs208-logic/pages/index.md

 [Slides for these lectures](topic03-slides.pdf)

-1. [Introducing Predicate Logic](pred-logic-intro.html) as an expressive language for making statements in a formalised way.
+[Introducing Predicate Logic](pred-logic-intro.html) as an expressive language for making statements in a formalised way.
 By selecting our vocabulary carefully, we can use Predicate Logic as a modelling tool to describe many situations.
-FIXME: EXERCISES!

-2. [Exercises on Scoping and Substitution](scope-and-substitution.html).
-Before we look at proof for Predicate Logic, we need to upgrade our Natural Deduction system to handle assumptions about entities as well as propositions.
-This brings us to the matters of *scope* and *substitution*.
+The syntax of Predicate Logic is more complex that that of Proposition Logic, so this page introduces it, with the concepts of free and bound variables and substitution.

 ### Topic 4 : Proof for Predicate Logic

+*under construction*

 Lectures
 - Friday 17th October 2025